javadbat/jb-loading/react/README.md

 ### set custom style

-in some cases in your project you need to change defualt style of web-component for example you need to change color.
+in some cases in your project you need to change default style of web-component for example you need to change color.
 if you want to set a custom style to this web-component all you need is to set css variable in parent scope of web-component
 | css variable name                  | description                                                                                   |
 | -------------                      | -------------                                                                                 |